sanchit-ahuja/sanchit-ahuja.github.io/_posts/2026-02-06-vllm-change-log.md

 **CUDA graph overhead was amortized.** The memory pressure from graph capture buffers, which had constrained effective batch size in v0.5.0, was mitigated by continued work on memory efficiency—including extended CUDA graph sizing for newer GPUs ([#7894](https://github.com/vllm-project/vllm/pull/7894)) and better buffer management.
 The fixed cost of graph capture was now spread across a more efficient execution pipeline.

 From v0.7.0 onward, performance plateaued in the 13.3–13.8 req/s range through v0.11.0.
-This stability suggests that the major architectural bets—PagedAttention, CUDA graphs, `torch.compile`, and the refactored scheduler had reached a mature equilibrium, with subsequent releases delivering incremental refinements now.
+This stability suggests that the major architectural bets which were PagedAttention, CUDA graphs, `torch.compile`, and the refactored scheduler had reached a mature equilibrium, with subsequent releases delivering incremental refinements now.

 ## Limitations